 In the event it is determined that a licensee or the Gaming Enterprise has violated Applicable Law, including any internal control procedures or policy of the Gaming Enterprise, a written report of such incident shall immediately be made to the Gaming Commission.
-The Commission shall then investigate and determine what action should be taken, if any.
-If action is required, the Commission shall issue a citation to the Gaming Enterprise, notifying it of the specific violation(s) or issues, measures which must be taken for correction, and a reasonable time limit in view of all the circumstances in which such action must be taken.
+The Gaming Commission shall then investigate and determine what action should be taken, if any.
+If action is required, the Gaming Commission shall issue a citation to the Gaming Enterprise, notifying it of the specific violation(s) or issues, measures which must be taken for correction, and a reasonable time limit in view of all the circumstances in which such action must be taken.
 Copies of any such citation shall simultaneously be served on the Business Committee of the Tribe.
-The Commission may enforce such citations by: (a) suspending or revoking the licenses of any persons found to have violated Applicable Law; or (b) such lesser penalty or other remedy as the Commission shall determine, including the imposition of fines or sanctions.
+The Gaming Commission may enforce such citations by: (a) suspending or revoking the licenses of any persons found to have violated Applicable Law; or (b) such lesser penalty or other remedy as the Gaming Commission shall determine, including the imposition of fines or sanctions.
 Nothing herein shall prevent or prohibit the Gaming Commission from seeking compliance assistance from local, federal, or state gaming or law enforcement agencies, the Bureau of Indian Affairs, or the NIGC, particularly but not limited to any instance in which the Gaming Enterprise and the General Council have failed to correct a violation of Applicable Law.
+The Gaming Commission shall report violations of the Compact that pose a substantial threat to gaming integrity, public health and safety, or the environment, or continued violations that, if isolated might not require reporting, but cumulatively pose a threat to gaming integrity, public health and safety, or the environment, and any failure to comply with the Gaming Commission's orders, to the California Gambling Control Commission and Bureau of Gambling Control in the California Department of Justice within ten (10) days of discovery.